tomcarter868/Advanced-AI-Hardware-Software-Co-Design/README.md

 ![arm-education-logo](./Education_horizontal_violet.png)

-# Advanced AI
+# Advanced Quantization:  A practical Course

 This course provides a hands-on introduction to *extreme model quantization*, *hardware-aware optimization*, and *on-device deployment* for generative AI models.
 You'll explore advanced techniques to reduce model size, accelerate inference, and deploy compact LLMs on edge devices like Android smartphones.

+This course is Part 1 of a two‑part Advanced AI series.
+For Part 2, focusing on Mixture of Experts (MoE) models, see the companion material: **[Mixture of Experts: A Practical Course]()**.

-## Audience
+## Intended Audience

 This course is designed for industry ML engineers who want practical, ready-to-adapt examples for integrating advanced optimization techniques into their own applications.
 It is also well-suited for ML researchers interested in exploring and experimenting with cutting‑edge methods for model compression and performance optimization.

-Learners should be comfortable with intermediate Python and PyTorch, including working with modern network architectures such as transformers and general training pipelines.
+Learners should be comfortable with the following

+- **Deep learning architectures** — transformers, attention mechanisms, and feed-forward networks
+- **Training and optimization** — gradient descent variants, regularization, and overfitting control
+- **Practical skills** — Python programming experience and intermediate understanding of PyTorch

 Those who want to build or refresh these fundamentals can first complete introductory and intermediate material such as the [Intro to AI](https://www.edx.org/learn/computer-science/arm-education-introduction-to-ai) or [Optimizing Generative AI on Arm](https://www.edx.org/learn/computer-science/arm-education-ai-on-arm) course.

 ## Labs Overview